postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 ## Passing state to the validation method

-You must use `IAspectBuilder.AspectState`.
+You must use <xref:Metalama.Framework.Aspects.IAspectBuilder.AspectState?text=builder.AspectState>.
 Do not store in an aspect field state that depends on the target of the aspect.